choudharyRahul22/Angular/README.md

 -----------
 Directives are instruction in the DOM.

-Component are like directive which has selector and buisness logic, we place selector in html and says this is our component which binds with buisness logic.
+Component are subset of directive which has selector and buisness logic, we place selector in html and says this is our component which binds with buisness logic.

 Component are directive with a Template.